chanshiyucx/blog/polyglot/reading/english/002-Resume.md

 **Answer:**

-- I hope to continue my professional growth in a dynamic company, participating in challenging projects with real-world impact.
+- I hope to continue my professional growth in a dynamic company, participating in challenging projects.
 I look forward to continuously learning the latest frontend technologies, gaining deeper insights into best practices in the German IT industry, and collaborating with a strong team of engineers.
 I wish to work in an environment that values innovation, offers opportunities for learning and growth, and where I can ultimately contribute my experience and skills to help the company achieve its goals.

 ## Questions from Candidate